occivink/mpv-scripts/README.md

 Toggle with whatever binding you chose.
 Move the current cursor position with <kbd>←</kbd> and <kbd>→</kbd>,  Change the number currently selected with the number keys (duh).
 Press <kbd>Enter</kbd> to seek to the entered position.
 Holds an internal history for timestamps that have been previously navigated, accessible with <kbd>↑</kbd> and <kbd>↓</kbd>.

-# drag-to-pan.lua

-Pan the current video or image with the cursor.

-This script offers two commands `drag-to-pan` and `pan-follows-cursor`.
-The former is similar to how panning a map works, while the second shows a portion of the image according to the position of the cursor in the mpv window.

-You can use this script with mouse bindings such as `MOUSE_BTN0` but any other key works too.
-Note that `MOUSE_BTN0` clashes with the window dragging feature, you can set `window-dragging=no` to prevent that.

 # misc.lua

 Some commands that are too simple to warrant their own script.
 Have a look at the source in case you're curious.